futureverse/future/reference/futureAssign.md

   unhandled conditions depends on the future backend and the environment from which R runs.

-- earlySignal:

-  Specified whether conditions should be signaled as soon as possible or not.

 - label:

   A character string label attached to the future.